-A certain document, three copies of which are on file in the office of the Borough Secretary of the Borough of Franklin Park, being marked and designated as the "International Fire Code, 2009 edition," including Appendix Chapters D and I (see International Fire Code Section 101.2.1, 2009 edition), as published by the International Code Council, be and is hereby adopted as the Fire Prevention Code of the Borough of Franklin Park, in the Commonwealth of Pennsylvania, for regulating and governing the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises as herein provided; providing for the issuance of permits and collection of fees therefor; and each and all of the regulations, provisions, penalties, conditions and terms of said Fire Prevention Code on file in the office of the Borough Secretary of the Borough of Franklin Park are hereby referred to, adopted, and made a part hereof, as if fully set out in this article, with the additions, insertions, deletions and changes, if any, prescribed in § 122-2 of this article.
+A certain document, three copies of which are on file in the office of the Borough Secretary of the Borough of Franklin Park, being marked and designated as the International Fire Code, 2015 edition, including Appendix Chapters D and I (see International Fire Code Section 101.2.1, 2015 edition) as published by the International Code Council, be and is hereby adopted as the Fire Prevention Code of the Borough of Franklin Park, in the Commonwealth of Pennsylvania for regulating and governing the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises as herein provided; providing for the issuance of permits and collection of fees therefor; and each and all of the regulations, provisions, penalties, conditions and terms of said Fire Prevention Code on file in the office of the Borough Secretary of the Borough of Franklin Park are hereby referred to, adopted, and made a part hereof, as if fully set out in this ordinance, with the additions, insertions, deletions and changes, if any, prescribed in § 122-2

-of the International Fire Code, 2009 edition, are hereby added, inserted,
+of the International Fire Code, 2015 edition, are hereby added, inserted,

 Section 101.1 is restated as follows:

 shall be known as the Fire Prevention Code of the Borough of Franklin

 Section 102.4 is restated as follows:

 of the Code of the Borough of Franklin Park, "Construction Code, Uniform," as amended (hereinafter referred to as the "Borough Construction Code").
-Any alterations, additions, changes in use or changes in structures required by this code which are within the scope of the Borough Construction Code shall be made in accordance therewith.
-Nothing in this code shall be construed to cancel, modify or set aside any provisions of Chapter 212 of the Code of the Borough of Franklin Park, Zoning, as amended.
+Any alterations, additions, changes in use or changes in structures required by this code, which are within the scope of the Borough Construction Code, shall be made in accordance therewith.
+Nothing in this code shall be construed to cancel, modify or set aside any provisions of Chapter 212

-Construction Code" in place of the reference to "International Building Code."
+Construction Code" in place of the reference to "International Building

-Code" shall be deemed to be a reference to the "Borough Construction Code" within this code.
+Code" shall be deemed to be a reference to the "Borough Construction

-Section 103 is amended by changing the title of the Section to "Code Enforcement."
+Section 103 is amended by changing the

 Section 103.1 is restated as follows:

-Substitute "Fire Official" in all relevant sections for all references to the "department of fire prevention."
+Sections for all references to the "department of fire prevention."

-All references to "fire department" shall be deemed to be a reference to the "Franklin Park Volunteer Fire Company No. 1" within this code.
+be deemed to be a reference to the "Franklin Park Volunteer Fire Company

 Section 104.3 is restated as follows: